 Ngā kaupapa matua / Priorities

-The Oranga Marae priorities from 1 November 2020 are to support marae that:
+The Oranga Marae priorities from 1 July 2023 are to support marae with:

 As a guide, the Oranga Marae Committee is interested in understanding how the marae are planning to meet their aspirations: